Tapico/tapico-msw-webarchive/README.md

 The file that got saved to disk by Chrome can be used by this utility.
 All the request which were listed in the `Network`-tab will now be mocked by MSW.

 [1]: https://mswjs.io/docs/getting-started/install

+## Why you use this?

+We have been using it during the development of web-applications, while the backend API endpoints weren't available yet or when we want to reproduce a problem of a customer.
+This way we can request the customer to send us a .har web-archive file and let this file drive the network requests to our back-end, this has greatly eased reproducing problems reported.